facc-workshop-2020/facc-workshop-2021.github.io/index.md

 An online workshop on applying formal methods tools and techniques to certification and compliance problems.

-FACC taking place 8am - 2pm Pacific time on July 19th.
+FACC will take place 8am-2pm Pacific time on July 19th.
 FACC will be affiliated to the CAV conference and registration will take place through CAV’s system: [http://i-cav.org/2021/](http://i-cav.org/2021/)

+We invite talk proposals for FACC (see below).

 ### Topic